hyperflow-wms/hyperflow-k8s-deployment/local/README.md

 This creates a Kind cluster with 3 worker nodes, installs all necessary components (RabbitMQ, KEDA, NFS, etc.), and runs a small Montage2 workflow automatically.

+**Smart defaults:** The script automatically reuses existing cluster and infrastructure on subsequent runs for maximum speed.
+Use `./local/fast-test.sh --clean` to force a fresh reinstall.

 ### Iterative Development (Most Common)

 When you modify HyperFlow engine code: